alexsaves/answersmodule/Readme.md

 The benefits of parallelism increase with the size of the files involved.

-## Limitations of this example

-This isn't a polished product.
-One that that's glaringly missing from this demo is any `domready` governing.
-It's possible we'd run into some race conditions on some machines, particularly IE without this.

-The point of this project to to illustrate an approach as a conversation piece.

 ## Building this project

 You'll need NodeJS and `npm`.
 Pull down the repo and install the dependencies (`sudo npm install`).
-Then you can build to the dist/ folder by running the default gulp task: `gulp`.
+Then you can build one of the two examples using the appropriate gulp tasks:

+ * `gulp parallel` - Build the parallel loading example.
+ * `gulp monolith` - Build the single-file version.

 When the web server is running, point your browser at `http://localhost:3131/test.html`.